vimal-kanagaraj/calculator/README.md

  <br />

 ## Assumptions
-- Only integers can be entered as input.
+- Only positive integers can be entered as input.
 Output can be in decimal format.
-- Negative numbers will not be passed as input.
 - Both input and output will be less than Double data type's max value i.e. 1.7*10^308
 - Following are the allowed operators for the calculator
 	1. Addition  :  +